- Thom Tillis announced he will not seek a third Senate term — the open seat eliminates Republican incumbency advantage in a purple state.

 Abortion (12-Week Ban)

 North Carolina Republicans passed a 12-week abortion ban in 2023, overriding Governor Cooper’s veto.
 Polling shows 58% of NC voters support at least some abortion access beyond 12 weeks.
-Tillis voted for federal abortion restrictions but faces pressure from suburban women voters who drove Democratic wins in 2024.
+Cooper will use his 2023 veto as a central campaign contrast.
+Whatley’s position on the 12-week ban will be one of the defining general election debates.

 Healthcare & Medicaid

-North Carolina expanded Medicaid in 2023 under Republican Gov. Roy Cooper, adding 600,000 residents to coverage.
+North Carolina expanded Medicaid in 2023 under Democratic Gov. Roy Cooper, adding 600,000 residents to coverage.
 Trump’s proposed Medicaid cuts poll badly in the state — 63% oppose major reductions.
-This is a key vulnerability for Tillis as a Republican senator.
+Whatley will need to distance himself from federal Medicaid cuts while remaining aligned with Trump.

 Economy & Tariffs

 North Carolina has significant manufacturing (furniture, textiles, pharma), agriculture (tobacco, pork), and a booming Research Triangle tech sector.
 Trump’s tariffs poll poorly among NC business owners and farmers.
-Tillis has been more cautious than most Republicans on tariff support.
+Cooper can credibly claim economic stewardship; Whatley will need to defend Trump trade policy in a state exposed to global markets.

 What to Watch

-Charlotte and Research Triangle suburbs: College-educated suburban voters in the Charlotte metro and the Raleigh-Durham Research Triangle have shifted significantly toward Democrats.
-Their turnout will be the key variable.
+Charlotte and Research Triangle suburbs: College-educated suburban voters in the Charlotte metro and the Raleigh-Durham Research Triangle have shifted significantly toward Democrats since 2018.
+Cooper won these voters by double digits in both his governor’s races.
+If Whatley can close that gap even partially, the race tightens considerably.